nickgravelyn/css-animation-sequencer/README.md

 timeline.run(...)
 ```

+### For Non-Built Apps

-For websites, use `dist/seashell.iife.js` which is precompiled to work in the browser.
+Simply take [dist/seashell.iife.js](dist/seashell.iife.js) which is precompiled to work in the browser.
 It defines a global Seashell which contains the Timeline class.
 See the [example](https://nickgravelyn.github.io/seashell) source for a great example of that.